John Clayton (divine): Legacy

-For many years Clayton ran an academy at Salford, and his pupils after his death formed themselves into a society called the Cyprianites, and at their first meeting decided to erect a monument to his memory in Manchester Cathedral.
+For many years Clayton ran an academy at Salford.
+After his death, his pupils formed a society called the Cyprianites, and at their first meeting decided to erect a monument to his memory in Manchester Cathedral.
 For school use he published in 1754 Anacreontis et Sapphonis Carmina, cum virorum doctorum notis et emendationibus.
 A library of 6000 books, collected by Clayton, was attached to this school: it was dispersed in 1773.

 In 1755 he published a short volume entitled Friendly Advice to the Poor; written and published at the request of the late and present Officers of the Town of Manchester, in which he wrote about the poorer inhabitants of the town.
 It was replied to in the following year in a jocular and sarcastic manner in A Sequel to the Friendly Advice to the Poor of Manchester.
 By Joseph Stot, Cobbler.
 The real author was Robert Whitworth, printer and bookseller.